 Nothing says spring is on its way quite like setting the clocks forward.
-We often associate daylight savings time with longer, light-filled evenings, but as both a parent and an auto accident and injury lawyer, the first thing I think of this time of year is the number of children headed to school before the sun rises.
+We often associate daylight savings time with longer, light-filled evenings, but as both a parent and an auto accident lawyer Memphis, TN trusts, the first thing I think of this time of year is the number of children headed to school before the sun rises.

 Every day this week, while driving to the office, I’ve passed numerous middle school students waiting for the bus in the dark, and I can’t help but feel a sense of concern.
 While fatal early-morning crashes are not the norm, there is without question a greater chance of something injurious happening to a child in the dark than there is during daylight hours.